digital-asset/daml-on-fabric/README.md

 - **DAML SDK** version 1.2.0
 - **Hyperledger Fabric Tools** version 2.0.0 or greater

-You can get the latest Hyperledger Fabric binaries and tools from the following command:
+You can get the latest Hyperledger Fabric Tools by running the following command, and binaries will be downloaded to  <download_directory>/bin

-This will download the necessary fabric tools binaries to /bin under the <download_directory> from which it is run

 ```
 cd <download_directory>